 Before becoming a professional development consultant with Branching Minds, I spent 34 years in the roles of teacher, interventionist, and instructional specialist; and I’m currently supporting a school district as they continue to improve their MTSS system.
 My roles allow me to spend time with teachers and administrators from all over the country.
 And while fall has everyone drinking, eating, and smelling all things pumpkin...for those in education, this season also ushers in a time of data and stress.

-As I collaborate with schools In this 2021-2022 school year, I am seeing and hearing from educators that their MTSS Tier level triangle does not look like the graphic above.
+As I collaborate with schools, I OFTEN hear from educators that their MTSS Tier level triangle does not look like the graphic above.
 In many districts across the country, those perfectly distributed groups are a thing of the past.

-In this post-COVID era, we are likely to see up to 50% or more of students falling into the Tier 3 category, along with less than 50% of students assessed performing at grade level in Tier 1.
+In some cases for districts, they see up to 50% or more of students falling into the Tier 3 intervention category, a flipped MTSS triangle!
 This leaves teachers and administrators alike scrambling to make plans to assist and accelerate student learning to close gaps while maintaining a quality core curriculum.

-After listening to Dr. David Steiner, Director of the Johns Hopkins Institute for Education Policy and Professor of Education at Johns Hopkins University and reading through the Delaware Department of Education Strategy to Accelerate Learning, I was directed to four core actions that school systems can utilize to shift the distribution of students within a tiered system of supports and close student learning gaps.
+After listening to Dr. David Steiner, Director of the Johns Hopkins Institute for Education Policy and Professor of Education at Johns Hopkins University and reading through the Delaware Department of Education Strategy to Accelerate Learning, I was directed to core actions we can take to shift the distribution of students within a tiered system of supports and close student learning gaps.

 The DDOE (Delaware Department of Education), along with Dr. David Steiner from Johns Hopkins University, recommends these four core actions: